fgiorgia/power-bi-adventure-works-global-sales-performance-2015-2017/README.md

     - Apply changes and refresh
 4. Explore the dashboard
     - Navigate through report pages using tabs
-    - Try Q&A feature with natural language queries
     - Use slicers and filters for interactive analysis

 ## Key Insights & Findings